sonigy/YCS/README.md

 3) Write the search query, press Enter or click the button Search

 For search timeline, write `~ycs:` in the input field and press **enter** or click the button **search**.

+## FAQ
+1) How to like, reply to a comment?<br>
+    In the search results, click on the date (like, "2 months ago") of the comment.
+And will open a new window with this comment below the video.

+2) How do I find all timestamped comments and replies on a video?<br>
+    Search for the command `~ycs:`.

+3) How can I find addressed to user's comments, replies?<br>
+    Try to write search query `@`.

+4) How can I view the contents of the video transcript at a specific minute?<br>
+    You can write a search query for Trp.
+Video, in the `mm: ss` format.
+For example, if you write:<br>
+    `:` - the entire text of the video transcript.<br>
+    `15:` - all the text in the 15th minute.<br>
+And etc.

+5) How can I view the comment for a found reply?<br>
+    Click on the **▼** button.

+6) How can I see the all replies to the found comment?<br>
+    In the header of the found comment, you can find the reply icon and the count, to see the replies click on the **+** button.

 ## Requirements specification:
 Chrome: minimum version 55